 #3 Kegco BF STCK2-542-2_NT

-This double faucet draft tower kit from Kegco looks like a million bucks and provides the ideal tap solution for your home bar.
+Kegco BF STCK2-542-2 beer tap towers come in a double faucet design and looks like a million bucks.
+They provide an ideal tap solution for your home bar.

 It’s as practical as it is handsome and the dual faucets feature silky smooth motion and consistent pours for your draft beer.